nci/gsky/README.md

 -------------

 Suggestions, enhancement requests, bug reports and patches to GSKY are welcome via this GitHub page.
+Please submit patches as a GitHub pull request.
 Authors retain copyright over their contributions.

 Citing GSKY in publications
 ---------------------------